The 2014 Anstruther Harbour Festival was held from Friday 15 to Sunday 17 August.

 - other entertainments for local residents, holidaymakers and visiting boat crew alike, such as ceilidhs and music events, dancing displays, pipe bands, childrens shows and events, food and craft stalls

-AHF's committee is made up of representatives from Anstruther Sailing Club, Anstruther Lifeboat, Scottish Fisheries Museum and its Reaper Boat Club and Model Boat Club, St Ayles Rowing Club, Food from Fife, Anstruther Improvements Association, Anstruther Community Kist, East Neuk Community Centre, local businesses and interested individuals.
+AHF's committee is made up of representatives from Anstruther Sailing Club, Anstruther Lifeboat, Scottish Fisheries Museum and its Reaper Boat Club and Model Boat Club, St Ayles Rowing Club, Food from Fife, Anstruther Improvements Association, Anstruther Community Kist, East Neuk Centre Trust, local businesses and interested individuals.

 Anyone interested in helping with the next Festival is welcome to attend our monthly meetings held at Burgh Chambers at dates advertised in the Next Festival section of our website.
 Organisations interested in taking part in the Festival or in sponsoring the Festival should get in touch with AHF's Hon Secretary, as contact details below.